How Upgradation Works in Round 1 and Round 2 of NEET Counselling 2026: Mechanics, Traps, and Strategy

 If upgraded (Round 2 allots a higher-preference seat):

-Download the Round 2 allotment letter from the MCC portal.
+2allotment letter from the MCC portal. - Visit the Round

 If not upgraded (Round 2 doesn't allot any preference):

-The candidate continues their MBBS at the Round 1 college.
+- The candidate continues their MBBS at the Round

 Table 1: The four upgradation scenarios